-Alibaba has come a long way in providing techniques to fight counterfeit products, but intellectual property issues still come up with sellers on the site.
-We’ll go through the steps you need to take to report a counterfeit on Alibaba and get it removed from the ecommerce site.
+Alibaba has come a long way in providing techniques to report and remove counterfeit products, but intellectual property, copyright and trademark infringement issues still come up with sellers on the site.
+We’ll go through the steps you need to take to report a counterfeit on Alibaba and Aliexpress and get it removed from the ecommerce site.

 In this 2 parts guide, we will share critical insights to support small and medium businesses address the growing counterfeits problem.